Chief Executive Officer

 Callista is based in Seattle and holds a BA from Stanford University in Human Biology, as well as an MBA from Stanford’s Graduate School of Business.

 Jannie Fernandez is the Program Manager at Reboot Representation.
 Originally from Barranquilla, Colombia, Jannie joined Reboot Representation from the National Center for Women and Information Technology (NCWIT).
-At NCWIT, Jannie was the Director of the K-12 Alliance and TECHNOLOchicas, where she focused on broadening participation of women and people with disabilities in all of the science, technology, engineering, and mathematics disciplines.
-She has a deep commitment to correcting over-representation in tech and uplifting historically marginalized communities by advancing programs and initiatives that highlight the contributions of BIPOC groups.
+At NCWIT, Jannie was the Director of the K-12 Alliance and TECHNOLOchicas, where she focused on broadening the participation of women and people with disabilities in all of the science, technology, engineering, and mathematics disciplines.
+She has a deep commitment to correcting over-representation in tech and uplifting historically marginalized communities by advancing programs and initiatives that highlight the contributions of women of color.

 Jannie taught various Science subjects, including Biology and Physics while serving as Special Education Department Head for a public high school in Miami, FL.